flachesis/gemini-rust/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+For guidelines on developing agents and applications, see the [Agent Development Guide](AGENTS.md).

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.